cyclic-software/docs/docs/concepts/auth.md

 - Enable auth for your app as explained above.
 - Encode username and password using online base64 encoder or bash: `echo -n 'username:password' | base64`
-- Use base64 encoded string in Authorization header:
+- Use base64 encoded string in the Authorization header:
 ```shell
 curl -H "Authorization: Basic $(echo -n 'username:password' | base64)" https://app-url.cyclic.app
 ```